 Managers need to understand the impacts to socioeconomic, biological and physical resources resulting from the establishment of a research area.
 The research and monitoring activities listed above would provide the information necessary to evaluate these impacts.
-In order to coordinate these efforts and synthesize and communicate information gathered on the research area, GRNMS would support the establishment of a scientific advisory group that would be a working group of the Sanctuary Advisory Council.
-This group would provide input on the studies to be conducted in the research area (e.g., manipulative experiments, long-term monitoring), assist GRNMS in evaluating the suitability of proposals to conduct scientific studies within the research area, and to help GRNMS develop performance criteria for long-term evaluation of the benefits of the research area.
+In order to help GRNMS staff coordinate these efforts and synthesize and communicate information gathered on the research area, the GRNMS Advisory Council established the SAG as a working group.
+Through recommendations from the Advisory Council to the GRNMS Superintendent, this group provides input on the studies to be conducted in the research area (e.g., manipulative experiments, long-term monitoring), to assist GRNMS in evaluating the suitability of proposals to conduct scientific studies within the research area, and to help GRNMS develop performance criteria for long-term evaluation of the benefits of the research area.
+The SAG would also help coordinate projects such that field work can be optimized in terms of collecting the most data possible.

-The scientific advisory group would also assist GRNMS in developing performance measures and an annual report on research and monitoring activities undertaken in the research area.
+The SAG would also assist GRNMS in developing performance measures and an annual report on research and monitoring activities undertaken in the research area.
 This information would be made available to the public in the form of a written report and would be posted on the GRNMS web site.
-In addition, every five years, GRNMS and the scientific advisory group would undertake a more detailed program review of research and monitoring related to the research area, and would evaluate the results from those studies.
-With the assistance of the scientific advisory group, GRNMS would also conduct periodic research area program reviews and adapt the research and monitoring activities accordingly.
+In addition, every five years, GRNMS and the SAG would undertake a more detailed program review of research and monitoring related to the research area, and would evaluate the results from those studies.
+With the assistance of the SAG, GRNMS would also conduct periodic research area program reviews and adapt the research and monitoring activities accordingly.
+GRNMS would develop a GIS database to track research and monitoring activities within the research area.
 To support synthesis and review activities, GRNMS would host periodic information sharing meetings on an as needed basis.

-Estimated Annual Cost: \$25K

-Time to Complete: This would be an ongoing activity.
+Estimated Annual Cost: \$10K Time to Complete: Ongoing